ankitajaiwar/ankitajaiwar/README.md

 Hi 👋 My name is Ankita Singh
 =============================

-Machine Learning Researcher
+Data Scientist
 ---------------------------

 I have been working on mining information from data, creating machine/deep learning models for tabular data, computer vision, NLP and time series analysis for past 6 years.
-I am currently a pro-active research assistant in the Department of Computer Science at Florida State University.
-Over the course of my research, I have become highly skilled in deep/machine learning, data mining, data modelling/analysis, Python, Keras, TensorFlow, scikit-learn and I love learning new things.
-To take the next step in my career, I am actively seeking full-time position in the field of machine learning.
+I am currently a Data Scientist at Cognomotiv.
+Over the course of my research and work years, I have become highly skilled in deep/machine learning, data mining, data modelling/analysis, Python, Keras, TensorFlow, scikit-learn and I love learning new things.
 I am interested in using my skills and expertise to contribute towards building new products and experiences for consumers, as well as have a positive impact on the way we all work and live moving into the future.

 *   🌍  I'm based in Pennsylvania
 *   ✉️  You can contact me at [ankita.jai92@gmail.com](mailto:ankita.jai92@gmail.com)